Christmas and New Year Offer thumbImage

 • Distributor A sponsors two new distributors, Riya and Omar, who begin building teams.
 They do not become their own generation until they reach the company’s leadership ranks.

 • Later, Rahul (let's suppose Riya’s customer) becomes a distributor and qualifies for the rank.
-So “Rahul + Rahul’s customers” become Generation 3 under Distributor A, even though Rahul sits deeper in the tree.
+So “Rahul + Rahul’s customers” becomes Generation 3 under Distributor A, even though Rahul sits deeper in the tree.

 Therefore, Distributor A has a clear genealogy tree of his/her downline and the customers.